2023 Most Popular Astronomy & Astrophysics Bachelor's Degree Schools in Connecticut

 Check out the astronomy bachelor's degree programs at these schools if you want to attend one of the most popular in Connecticut.

-Our analysis found Wesleyan University to be the most popular school for astronomy and astrophysics students who want to pursue a bachelor’s degree in Connecticut.
+Our 2023 rankings named Wesleyan University the most popular school in Connecticut for astronomy and astrophysics students working on their bachelor’s degree.
 Wesleyan U is a small private not-for-profit school located in the small city of Middletown.

 Of the 8 students majoring in astronomy at Wesleyan U, 63% are male and 38% are female.

-Full Astronomy & Astrophysics at Wesleyan University Report
+Full Astronomy & Astrophysics at Yale University Report

 Explore all the Most Popular Astronomy & Astrophysics Schools in the New England Area or other specific states within that region.